 In addition to his kitchen garden advocacy work, Doiron is a free-lance writer and public speaker specializing in gardening and sustainable food systems.
 His articles on food, agriculture and gardening have appeared in the Chicago Tribune, Christian Science Monitor, Organic Gardening magazine, Mother Earth News, and Saveur.
-His work and ideas have been featured in the Chicago Tribune, International Herald Tribune, New York Times, the Associated Press, and the Washington Post.
+His work and ideas have been featured in the Chicago Tribune, International Herald Tribune, New York Times, the Associated Press, the BBC and the Washington Post.
 His successful proposal and petition campaign to replant a kitchen garden at the White House gathered over 100,000 signatures and international media coverage and was voted the grand prize winner of the “On Day One” contest sponsored by the United Nations Foundation.
 Doiron’s work on the White House campaign also earned him the “Heart of Green” award, the Garden Crusader Award, recognition as one of the country’s top five “Green Game Changers“ by the readers and editors of the Huffington Post and one of the ”10 Most Inspiring People in Sustainable Food“ by the editors of Fast Company magazine.

 Although grounded in his own local food system, Doiron remains interested in and connected to international food issues.
 Doiron first became involved in food issues in Europe as head of Friends of the Earth’s European office in Brussels during the 1990s at the height of the Europe’s mad cow furor.
 He was also part of the American NGO delegation to the last UN World Food Summit.
 Doiron is a Phi Beta Kappa graduate of Holy Cross College and holds a Master of International Relations degree from the Fletcher School of Law and Diplomacy.